cleidsondias/Ignis-inventum---Infra/README.md

 if you want contribute for us, read the [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## :memo: License
-This project is under the MIT license.
-See the [LICENSE](https://github.com/ahaavila/instagram-fullStack/blob/master/LICENSE) for more information.
+This project is under the BSD-2-Clause license.
+See the [LICENSE](https://github.com/cleidsondias/ignis-inventum-patterns/blob/developer/LICENSE) for more information.

 ---